Q-Consultation for every industry

 Android chat interface showing AI Rephrase

 Imagine the ability to enhance your app’s communication by seamlessly adapting the tone and style of your messages with a single click.
 With QuickBlox’s new Android library – AI Rephrase– this innovative capability is within your reach.
-This is an incredibly simple, user-friendly, and lightweight library that works out of the box and encompasses all the essential functionalities for transforming the tone of a message.
+This is an incredibly simple, user-friendly, and lightweight library that works out of the box and encompasses all the essential functionalities for transforming the tone of a message whether you’re aiming for a formal or friendly vibe, or any other style.

 Technical part